cerner/terra-toolkit/docs/AxeService.md

 const config = {
   ...wdioConf.config,

-  // Point base URL to the site to be tested
+  // Point base URL at the site to be tested for correct webdriver.io setup
   baseUrl: `http://${localIP.address()}:${port}`,

   // Configuration for Axe service